 National Park Service, New Mexico.

-For thousands of years, groups of nomadic people used the caves of the Gila River as temporary shelter.
-In the late 1200's, people of the Mogollon Culture decided it would be a good place to call home.
-They built rooms, crafted pottery and raised children in the cliff dwellings for about twenty years.
-Then the Mogollon moved on, leaving the walls for us as a glimpse into the past.
+For thousands of years, groups of nomads used the caves above Cliff Dweller Creek as temporary shelter.
+In the late 1200s, people of the agricultural Mogollon (Southern Ancestral Pueblo) culture made it a home.
+They built rooms, crafted pottery and raised children in the cliff dwellings for one or two generations.
+By approximately 1300, the Mogollon had moved on, leaving the walls behind.